gajus/es6-import-circular-dependencies/README.md

 >>> [./src/types/MutationType.js] default setTimeout BlogType
 ```

 Note, this example is extracted from a large code base.
 It is easy to spot this circular dependency in this example.
-In a large code base, where `./src/types/MutationType.js` is imported by a sub-dependency, this circular reference is a lot harder to detect/ fix.
+In a large code base, where `./src/types/MutationType.js` is imported by a sub-dependency, this circular reference is a lot harder to debug.

 The reason the example using `setTimeout` works, is because of how the code gets transpiled to the ES5: